AustinCodingAcademy/JS211-8week-ebook/ebook-folder/docs/module-2/class-7.md

     > (NOTE: If you choose to use this color package, only `console.log` the result.
 If you `return` the result your program will fail the tests.)
 - [ ] **Spec 3 - Add guess and hint to the board**: Define a variable called hint that collects the returned value of `generateHint(guess)`. `.push` the `guess` and the `hint` (as a combined string) into the board.
 - [ ] **Spec 4 - End the game**: After 10 incorrect guesses, if the `board` `length` equals `10`, `return` `'You ran out of turns!
 The solution was `' and the `solution`.
 Otherwise, return `'Guess again.'`.

+### Pt.
+2 - .forEach() from Scratch

+When working with the many built-in methods of JavaScript or any language, it's important to know how they work internally so you are not constrained by their usage or unaware of their "gotchyas".
+Create a Repl.it and turn in the URL of it.

 ### Additional Resources